hlabella/cnpj-data-pipeline/docs/data-schema/overview.md

 Volume requires chunked processing.
 Quality issues include encoding problems and invalid foreign keys.
 Performance bottleneck is database writes, not parsing.

-The key insight: this isn't just data - it's the complete economic map of Brazil.
+The key insight: this isn't just data - it's the complete economic map of Brazil with 63 million companies and 25 million business relationships.